tzh-goon/platform_timezone/README.md

-# flutter_native_timezone
+# platform_timezone

 A flutter plugin for getting the local timezone of the os.
+And It is migrated to v2.

 ## Getting Started